fluxninja/aperture/docs/content/get-started/setting-up-application/middleware-insertions.md

 <!-- vale of -->

 There are multiple ways to add a middleware, and it depends on the language and framework you are using.
-For example, in Spring Boot, you can register a Spring Boot Filter, in Armeria you can register a decorator, in Netty, you can register an Aperture Handler.
+For example, in Spring Boot, you can register an Spring Boot Filter, in Armeria you can register a decorator, in Netty, you can register an Aperture Handler.
 Let's examine how to add a middleware insertion in Spring Boot.